zuri-training/anima_lib_team-91/README.md

 ## Instructions for local deployment;

+1. Clone the repo using - `$ git clone <repo_link>`

-1. Create and activate a Python virtual environment
+2. Create and activate a Python virtual environment in the project's root directory

-2. Install dependencies contained in requirements.txt file - `pip install -r requirements.txt`
+3. Install dependencies contained in requirements.txt file - `pip install -r requirements.txt`

-3. Make migrations - `python manage.py makemigrations`
+4. Make migrations - `python manage.py makemigrations`

-4. Run migrations - `python manage.py migrate`
+5. Run migrations - `python manage.py migrate`

-5. Run the server - `python manage.py runserver`
+6. Run the server - `python manage.py runserver`

 ### The following are other relevant links for the project: